ulixee/hero/docs/main/Advanced/Remote.md

 Hero operates out of the box over WebSockets.
 You'll eventually want to launch Core on a server where clients can remotely access it.

-You'll need a simple script to start the server on the machine where the `ulixee` npm package is installed.
+You'll need a simple script to start the server on the machine where the `@ulixee/hero` npm package is installed.
 Make sure to open the port you allocate on any firewall that a client might have to pass through:

 ## Setting Up a Server Process